christian8p/TwitterArchive/README.md

 * Execute the script using `runhaskell twitterarchiver.hs`

-* Once the script finishes execution, Your twitter archive should be in a filed called `archive.txt`
+* Once the script finishes execution, your twitter archive should be in a filed called `archive.txt`

 # Feedback